saylesss88/nix-book/src/installation/enc/enc_install.md

 Setup with Encrypted Impermanence and Unencrypted Setup with Unencrypted Impermanence.

+> ❗ NOTE: This is a bit convoluted, there are a few paths you can follow.
+If
+> you choose to use the starter repo (<https://github.com/saylesss88/my-flake>)
+> just follow the included README.

 ## What does LUKS Encryption Protect?

 It's important to understand what disk encryption protects and what it doesn't